Orazio Fantasia: Essendon

 Fantasia received a second nomination for the Rising Star after his three goals, eleven disposals, seven contested possessions, and seven tackles in round 17, 2016.

 In August 2018, Fantasia signed a three-year deal, keeping him at Essendon until the end of the 2021 season.

-In August 2020, Fantasia again showed an interest in returning to South Australia, with a possible move to the Port Adelaide Football Club.
-He eventually got his wish, and was traded to Port Adelaide on the final day of the trade period.
+At the end of the 2020 AFL season, Fantasia requested a trade back home to South Australia, and was traded to Port Adelaide on the final day of the trade period.

+Port Adelaide

+Fantasia struggled with injuries and form during his time at Port Adelaide, and was delisted after the expiration of his three-year contract having managed only 19 matches for the club in his three years.